 Early Life and Education

 Lorenzo Joseph Fertitta was born on January 3, 1969, in Las Vegas, Nevada.
-He and his older brother Frank Fertitta III were raised in Las Vegas after their father, Frank Fertitta Jr., moved the family from Texas in 1960.
-Frank Fertitta Jr. started as a dealer at the Stardust Casino and later moved into management positions.
-In 1976, Frank Fertitta Jr. built The Casino, a 5,000-square-foot establishment that catered to Las Vegas residents; it was later renamed Bingo Palace and then Palace Station.
-Lorenzo Fertitta graduated from Bishop Gorman High School in 1987.
-He earned a Bachelor of Business Administration from the University of San Diego in 1991 and an MBA from New York University's Stern School of Business in 1993.
+He and his brother Frank Fertitta III grew up in Las Vegas.
+Their father, Frank Fertitta Jr., moved to Las Vegas from Texas and was involved in the casino industry, becoming a dealer and eventually managing casinos like the Stardust, Tropicana, Sahara, and Circus Circus.
+In 1976, Frank Fertitta Jr. built a casino called The Casino, later renamed Bingo Palace and then Palace Station, which catered to local residents.
+Lorenzo attended Bishop Gorman High School and graduated in 1987.
+He went on to earn a Bachelor of Business Administration from the University of San Diego in 1991 and an MBA from New York University's Stern School of Business in 1993.

 Rise to Success

-After his father's retirement in 1993, Lorenzo, along with his brother Frank III, led Station Casinos to its first IPO that same year.
+Lorenzo Fertitta's career began within the family business, Fertitta Enterprises, where he held various executive positions from 1991 to 2000.
+Throughout high school and college, he worked at Station Casinos, the family's casino business.
+In 1993, Lorenzo and his brother Frank III led Station Casinos to its first IPO.
 In 2001, the Fertitta brothers established Zuffa, LLC, and acquired the Ultimate Fighting Championship (UFC) for $2 million.
-Lorenzo Fertitta served as chairman and CEO of the UFC, working to establish a unified rule set for MMA competitions.
-Under his leadership, UFC secured broadcasting deals with major channels, transforming the sport into a global phenomenon.
-In 2016, Fertitta sold UFC to WME-IMG for an estimated $4 billion.
+Lorenzo served as the chairman and CEO of the UFC, transforming it into a global sports powerhouse.
+He was instrumental in establishing a unified rule set for MMA competitions and securing broadcasting deals with major channels.
+In 2016, the Fertittas sold their shares in the UFC to WME-IMG for approximately $4 billion.

 Key Business Strategies